Daniel-KM/Omeka-S-module-Timeline/README.md

 The json is available at "/api/timeline?block-id=xxx".
 This url supports any dynamic standard item query too if you want to get the json without a block.
-The old "/timeline" is deprecated and will be removed in a future version.
+The old route "timeline-block" (for url "/timeline/:block-id/events.json") was deprecated and removed in a version 3.4.22.

 By default, the timeline is formatted for Simile.
 To get the Knightlab format, append `?output=knightlab` to the query.